 By: Marybeth Sullivan, Legislative Analyst II

-QUESTION You asked for a summary of Rhode Island's Lindsay Ann Burke Act, as well as a description of Connecticut programs that educate students about dating violence and healthy relationships.
+QUESTION Summarize Rhode Island's Lindsay Ann Burke Act, and describe Connecticut programs that educate students about dating violence and healthy relationships.

 Unlike Rhode Island, Connecticut does not require school districts to develop dating violence policies or teach about dating violence specifically in health class; however, Connecticut does require school boards to conduct teacher and staff training on recognizing teen dating violence.
 Additionally, the State Department of Education (SDE) and the Department of Public Health (DPH) are undertaking initiatives to prevent teen dating violence and promote healthy relationships.
 SDE is providing curriculum guidelines for health education teachers to use in the classroom, and DPH is leading the development of a strategic plan to address sexual violence in Connecticut, which includes teen dating violence.